Raising livestock for direct-to-consumer meat sales requires careful record keeping and analysis to determine profitable pricing.

 Mike Debach of the Leona Meat Plant in Troy, Pennsylvania, has a nifty process you can use that will help you figure out your costs after processing so you can determine your retail price.
 For this example, understand that the cost of production will vary depending on the breed of the animal and production methods (i.e., grain-fed, grass-fed).
-According to Dr. John Comerford from Penn State's Department of Dairy and Animal Science, the percentage used to determine the “carcass weight” varies depending on what kind of animal it is (beef, hog, lamb), what breed the animal is, and the method of production.
-So, for this example, let’s say we have a grass-fed, Angus steer that dresses out to a hanging carcass weight that is 58 percent of its live weight and your cost to get that animal to slaughter weight is $1.35 per pound of live weight.
+According to Dr. John Comerford, retired Penn State faculty, the percentage used to determine the "carcass weight" varies depending on what kind of animal it is (beef, hog, lamb), what breed the animal is, and the method of production.
+So, for this example, let's say we have a grass-fed, Angus steer that dresses out to a hanging carcass weight that is 58 percent of its live weight and your cost to get that animal to slaughter weight is $1.35 per pound of live weight.

 - Start with your per pound cost of the live animal (as mentioned before, your cost to raise that animal).

 - Divide this amount by 58% to get your "hanging cost."
 (That animal is now a "carcass" after it is slaughtered.
 This determines your new cost per pound at "carcass weight.")

 - Add in your processing fees, trucking, etc., to the "hanging cost."

 - Divide the total by 65% to get your "cut-out" cost (breaking the carcass down into individual cuts of meat).